The PlanetTogether software is available in multiple languages.

 Note that this is designed for use by developers when creating alternate language files.
 Changes made here will NOT affect remote clients, just the server.

-For these files to affect clients they would have to be installed on the client computers too by adding them to the ClientUpdater.config file.
+For these files to affect clients, they would also have to be installed on the client computers by adding them to the ClientUpdater.config file.